14 minutes reading time (2848 words)

 Example extension: event schedule

 Our example, based on Tom van der Laan’s presentation at Dutch JoomlaDagen 2024 about Joomla Component Builder, is a component to create an event schedule.
-Like for instance the schedule of the JoomlaDagen (2):
+Like for instance this schedule of the JoomlaDagen 2024 themselves (2):

-This JoomlaDagen schedule consists of 2 pages or tabs for the event's 2 days.
+This JoomlaDagen schedule consisted of 2 pages or tabs for the event's 2 days.
 Per day the talks, their locations and times are detailed.

 Our event schedule is more general, not just for a conference, hence the more generic terms: